yknivag/WooNotify/readme.txt

 == Installation ==

-1. Upload plugin `mqtt-woo-alerts` folder to the `/wp-content/plugins/` directory.
+1. Upload plugin `wc-mqtt-alerts` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
 3. You can adjust the necessary settings using your WordPress admin panel in "MQTTWoo".
 4. Create a page or a post, customize button settings and insert generated shortcode into the text.